 - Or other

-Keep in mind, though, that you can’t choose anything less frequently than annually.
+You can’t choose reporting less frequently than annually.
 You can also change the period as often as you’d like within a calendar year, even for benefits that you’d like to split up.
 For example, if an employee was paid for a fringe benefit once, you can split up the reporting over many different periods without alerting the IRS.

 When you report, you’ll add the value of the fringe benefit to the regular wages during the pay period or whatever period you choose.
 You’ll then figure out the income tax on the total amount.